decima/blog/content/posts/2020/07/project-from-the-dead.md

 +++

-In 2011, I discovered a rule:
+In 2011, I learned a very important rule about myself:
 > When you have an idea after 2AM, it's most of the time a bad idea.

 Sometimes you want to listen one song, and at 2AM, you download all the artist's discography.